 Our financial condition, results of operations and capital resources are highly dependent upon the prevailing market prices of oil and natural gas.
 These commodity prices are subject to wide fluctuations and market uncertainties due to a variety of factors that are beyond our control.
-Factors influencing oil and natural gas prices include the level of global demand for crude oil, the foreign supply of oil and natural gas, the establishment of and compliance with production quotas by oil exporting countries, weather conditions which determine the demand for natural gas, the price and availability of alternative fuels and overall economic conditions.
+Factors influencing oil and natural gas prices include the level of global demand for oil, the foreign supply of oil and natural gas, the establishment of and compliance with production quotas by oil exporting countries, weather conditions which determine the demand for natural gas, the price and availability of alternative fuels and overall economic conditions.
 It is impossible to predict future oil and natural gas prices with any degree of certainty.
 Sustained weakness in oil and natural gas prices may adversely affect our financial condition and results of operations, and may also reduce the amount of oil and natural gas reserves that we can produce economically.
 Any reduction in our oil and natural gas reserves, including reductions due to price fluctuations, can have an adverse affect on our ability to obtain capital for our exploration and development activities.
 Similarly, any improvements in oil and natural gas prices can have a favorable impact on our financial condition, results of operations and capital resources.
-Based on our oil and natural gas production in 2011, a \$1.00 change in the price per barrel of oil would have resulted in a change in our cash flow for such period by approximately \$0.8 million and a \$1.00 change in the price per Mcf of natural gas would have changed our cash flow by approximately \$89.8 million.
+Based on our oil and natural gas production in 2012, a \$1.00 change in the price per barrel of oil would have resulted in a change in our cash flow for such period by approximately \$0.6 million and a \$0.10 change in the price per Mcf of natural gas would have changed our cash flow by approximately \$8.0 million.

-We have hedged approximately 60 to 70% of our price risk associated with our expected crude oil sales in 2012.
-We have entered into oil price swap agreements covering 1.7 million barrels of our expected 2012 oil production which fix the NYMEX West Texas Intermediate ("WTI") price at \$99.46 per barrel.
-We also have entered into oil price swap agreements for 1.1 million barrels of our expected 2013 production which fix the NYMEX WTI price at \$100.33 per barrel.
-As of December 31, 2011, our outstanding crude oil swap agreements had a fair value of \$0.5 million.
-The change in the fair value of our crude oil swaps that would result from a 10% change in commodities prices at December 31, 2011 would be \$13.7 million.
+We have entered into oil price swap agreements covering 2.2 million barrels of our expected 2013 oil production which fix the NYMEX West Texas Intermediate ("WTI") price at \$98.67 per barrel.
+As of December 31, 2012, our outstanding oil swap agreements had a fair value of \$11.7 million.
+The change in the fair value of our oil swaps that would result from a 10% change in commodities prices at December 31, 2012 would be \$12.9 million.
 Such a change in fair value could be a gain or a loss depending on whether prices increase or decrease.